mpenning/ciscoconfparse/tutorial/ccp_tutorial.md

 # `IOSCfgLine()` with `factory=True`

--   Most people need DNS for their router and switch addresses
--   Parsing with `CiscoConfParse('/path/to/configfile', factory=True)` gives youmore information
+-   Parsing with `CiscoConfParse('/path/to/configfile', factory=True)` gives you more information
 -   See next slide for an example

 ---